becrevex/Turandula/README.txt

 About
 -----
+Design and Initial Implementation by
-Created by Brent "q0m" Chambers of Cygiene Solutions www.cygienesolutions.com
+Brent "q0m" Chambers of Cygiene Solutions www.cygienesolutions.com